Browser does not support script.

 Assessment is by computer-based or written examinations, written course-work, research project and poster presentation.

-Students must complete four of the following specialist modules:
+Students must complete two of the following specialist modules:

 NB it cannot be guaranteed that all modules are offered in any particular academic year.